Srujam-Dave/timbre/README.md

 This is a project I developed over the summer of 2025 to learn more about APIs and stack development.
 This project contains a web app that allows a user to log in with their Spotify Account, sending them to a page that displays their top artists and songs over various time periods.

 The frontend of the app was built using React.js and the backend is powered by Express.js.
-I relied on the [Spotify Web API](https://developer.spotify.com/documentation/web-api) to retrive user information.
+I relied on the [Spotify Web API](https://developer.spotify.com/documentation/web-api) to retrieve user information.

 Unfortunately, due to constrains on the Spotify API, this app can't yet be published publicly.